jmag0021/DevOps-SmartCow-Assignment/Task1-DockerizeTheApplication/README.md

 ## Task 1 - Documentation

 1. Create Dockerfile for api
+    - Quick search on best practice of packaging docker file for python applications (Had previous experience of such builds)
     - Docker image with Meinheld managed by Gunicorn for high-performance web applications in Flask using Python with performance auto-tuning.
         - GitHub repo: https://github.com/tiangolo/meinheld-gunicorn-flask-docker
         - Docker Hub image: https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask/